Recommended children's booklists sorted by age or topic

 Let’s celebrate!
 Featuring fun picturebooks and fascinating non-fiction texts, this collection of the best children’s books about festivals and celebrations offers a colourful and insightful global journey.
 Learn about festivals from a range of cultures and traditions and extend your children’s understanding of important religious celebrations with this list of books for Early Years and Key Stage One classrooms, designed to bring the topic of festivals and celebrations to life.

-Stories about community festivals and celebrations
+Stories about celebrations and community festivals

 Baptiste Paul